facebookresearch/plush_dataset/README.md

 ```
 where `vertices` is a `100.000 x 3` float32 numpy array, containing the 3D vertex positions.
 The vertices are in temporal correspondence across the files.

 We remove undesired points by selecting only the vertex indices of the object in the `objectInd` field of `mask.pt`.
-We also store the indices of the subset of the cleaned point cloud that were attached to the stings or taped to the ground in the `fixed` field.
+We also store the indices of the subset of the cleaned point cloud that were attached to the strings or taped to the ground in the `fixed` field.

 The `rgbs.npy` file can be loaded with `rgb = np.load(os.path.join(plush_folder, "reconstruction", "rgbs.npy"))`.
 It is a `100.000 x 3` float32 numpy array, containing the RGB color (in [0,1]) of each vertex.